Child Sex Offender Disclosure Scheme – Sarah’s Law

-Disclaimer: If you don’t want someone to see that you’re viewing this website, you can click on the ‘escape’ button on the right, which will take you away from this page to the BBC news website.
+Disclaimer: If you don’t want someone to see that you’re viewing this website, you can click on the ‘exit’ button on the left, which will take you away from this page to the BBC news website.

 Please be aware that the time it will take to load the BBC website will depend on your connectivity speed and device performance.
 It may be better to keep another document or website open in a new tab or window while browsing.
 If someone comes in the room and you don’t want them to see what you’re looking at, you can quickly switch views.

 Parents, carers, guardians, extended family, friends, neighbours or anyone who looks out for the welfare of a child.

 Anyone can register a child protection interest where they have concerns about a named individual who cares for or has access to a named child.
 For example, it could be a new partner who is living or staying in the same house as the child.